Ahaeflig/NHL-Inspector/ProcessBook/README.md

 </div>
 <br >

-Thanks to feedback from the teacher, we realized that we were missing key indication to explain how the viz works to new users.
-We improved the understandability by adding small circles stating the rank of the team.
-We can also leverage this circle to show which teams are the first of the league with golden-silver-bronze colors!
+Thanks to feedback from the teacher, we realized that we were missing key indication to explain how the viz works and what each element were supposed to be.
+We improved the understandability by adding some text explanation the first time the user is on the page with indication on what is clickable.
+We also added small circles stating the rank of each team.

+We can also use the new circle to show which teams are the first of the league with golden-silver-bronze colors!

 <br >
 <div align = 'center'>